tfoster-ut/kickstarter-analysis/README.md

 - It is not advisable to have a theater event in December or January.

 **- What can you conclude about the Outcomes based on Goals?**
 - The higher the goal for the campaign, the less likely you are to have success.
+The most optimal range of funding is between 1,000 and 4,999 as this is has resulted in the highest number of successful projects.
+As funding goes over 4,999 the rate of success drops sharply to 55%.

 **- What are some limitations of this dataset?**

 There are no indications or sub-outcomes that could assist in pointing to a reason or cancelation or failure.
 In other words, if either of the aforementioned categories had a sub-category this could help us identify a cause for failure or cancelation.
+We are missing information around how these kickstarters were promoted.
+Knowing if the successful kickstarters used social media to push their fundraising.

 **- What are some other possible tables and/or graphs that we could create?**